codeaffen/codeaffen.org/_posts/2022-03-01-parsedmarc-guide.md

 ### Conclusion

-DMARC is a very useful protocol to indicate that your mail server is protected against spam and phishing by spf and dkim and it implement a policy what should happen if a mail is not compliant with the policy.
+DMARC is a very useful protocol to indicate that your mail server is protected against spam and phishing by spf and dkim and it implements a policy what should happen if a mail is not compliant with the policy.

-It also implement a facility to get reports of the dmarc results via email in a common xml formant.
+It also implements a facility to get reports of the dmarc results via email in a common xml formant.

 To monitor the dmarc compliance you can choose a commercial solution but you can also use free software to implement a visualisation stack on your own.
 We show you how to setup eleasticsearch, kibana and parsedmarc to achieve this.